rememberYou/gen-cisco/CONTRIBUTING.md

 Contributing
 ===============================

 Nowaday, it has never been easier to contribute on a project.
-Inded, the contribution can be made mainly in two ways:
+Indeed, the contribution can be made mainly in two ways:

 1. Make any modification, in sending a pull request.